Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

     @using Microsoft.AspNetCore.Http;
     ```

--->to use IFormFile (special data type to hold information about uploaded files)
+-->to use IFormFile (special data type to hold information about uploaded files), allow to upload any file to our app, used in Model class (--> See Book Model in Models/Book.cs file)

 13. ```C#
      using Microsoft.Extensions.Configuration;